Go-To Transport

 Go-To Transport, Inc. based in Bay City, Michigan, is an American provider of freight services.

 Corporate history

 Go-To Transport, Inc. was formed in 2003 by siblings, Gary and Allison Short.
 It is based in Bay City, Michigan, located near the Saginaw Bay, on Michigan's east side.
 Go-To Transport, Inc. offers full truckload transportation services - including Dedicated, Expedited and Intermodal - within the 48 contiguous United States and Canada.
 Other services include freight-forwarding, brokering, and warehousing and distribution.
 The company employs drivers throughout the country and has two terminals in the Midwest.
-Major customers include: Dow Chemical, Dow Corning, British Petroleum, Ford, The Home Depot, Procter & Gamble, SC Johnson, Borg Warner, GMCCA and Anheuser-Busch.
+Major customers include Dow Chemical, Dow Corning, BP, Ford, The Home Depot, Procter & Gamble, SC Johnson, BorgWarner, GMCCA and Anheuser-Busch.

 In 2005, Go-To Transport, Inc. spun off a stand-alone technology company, TransIT Solutions.
 This entity specializes in creating customizable software for logistics and transportation management.

 In 2012, Go-To Transport, Inc. spun off a stand-alone logistics company, Go-To Solutions.